GSA/digitalgov.gov/content/posts/2014-11-05-the-api-briefing-brainstorming-ideas-for-apps.md

   - Wednesday API Briefing
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-393-Robot-with-tools-and-application-programming-interface-sign-Technology-concept-Kirillm-iStock-Thinkstock-450547591.jpg" alt="Robot with tools and application programming interface sign.
-Technology concept." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-393-Robot-with-tools-and-application-programming-interface-sign-Technology-concept-Kirillm-iStock-Thinkstock-450547591.jpg" alt="Robot with tools and application programming interface sign.
+Technology concept." caption="" >}}

 [Data.gov](http://www.data.gov/) has 130,000+ datasets (as of November 3, 2014) many of which are designed for application developers.
 In previous columns, I’ve showcased some of the [great applications built using federal APIs](https://www.WHATEVER/tag/wednesday-api-briefing/).
 Have you wondered where the idea for an app came from?